elgopher/logstore/README.md

 * [ ] Verify integrity using checksums
 * [ ] Improve performance of Write by using batch
 * [ ] Improve performance of Read with starting time option by using binary search
+* [ ] Decrease number of allocations in Write, Read and codec
 * [ ] CLI for listing entries and compaction
 * [ ] Metrics